9th September 2021

-Tax is payable on many business operations through VAT, PAYE and Corporation Tax.
-In theory, businesses should be making provisions for these bills throughout the year so that when a tax bill arrives the company will have the funds to pay it, but in reality, if a company is having cash flow problems then this is unlikely to happen.
+No matter what type or size of company you run, paying taxes is a major part of being in business.
+HM Revenue and Customs (HMRC) are responsible for collecting a variety of taxes from UK companies including VAT, PAYE and Corporation Tax, making them one of the biggest business creditors in the country.
+In theory, businesses should be making provisions for these bills throughout the year so that when a tax bill arrives the company will have the funds to pay it, but in reality, if a company is having cash flow problems then this does not always happen.

 However, if you’re overdue with a tax bill or you’re not able to pay in full, it is important not to ignore the situation.
 There are penalties for late payment of taxes and interest may be charged too, so speak to them as soon as you know there is a problem.

 HMRC can take a number of actions to get the money that they’re owed.
 They may send the debt to a debt collection agency, send in enforcement offers to seize company assets or they could issue a winding-up petition against your company if you owe more than £750, which could ultimately force you out of business.